jyotishj-jk/django-ecommerce/README.txt

 18. Now to show the mvp, in the abov.html do the following chages,
     a.
 Pass an if else loop to check if there is an mvp.
     b.
 Add a for loop and check for the mvp (to display multiple mvp) and dynamically change the required fields.
+19. To build the single listiing page, open listing.html and extend base.html in it and create a block and put the html body in it.
+20. In  listings->views.py, add listing and listing id to the context and pass it and the url.
+21. Now change the fields to dynamic values.
+Add an if loop for the listings photos to be skipped if they are not present.
+22.